Golden tag frequently asked questions

 Do I have to keep my fish to claim a prize?

-No, you’re welcome to catch and release if you wish, or if the fish is undersize or oversize (dusky flathead and Murray Cod).
+No, you’re welcome to catch and release if you wish, or if the fish is oversize (dusky flathead and Murray Cod).
 Before releasing your catch, take a photo of the fish with the tag still in place and remember to remove the tag.
 Also make sure you take a secondary close-up photo of the tag which clearly shows the number.

 Who can claim a prize?